 The area around Azilal and more generally the central Upper Atlas lends itself to ecotourism.
-Some examples: 36km west of Azilal are the crashing waterfalls of Ouzoud, an exceptional site.
-A 100m drop cuts through the middle of a luxuriant chasm.
+A short drive (36km) west of Azilal are the crashing waterfalls of Ouzoud, an exceptional site where water drops a 100m through the middle of a luxuriant chasm.
 The watercourse flows on for 2km to the deep gorges of El Abid wadi (400m).
-Other fantastic natural sights include the pretty Arous gorges near Agouti at the entrance to the Aït Bouguemez valley, and the Imi-n-Ifri bridge, near Demnate.
+Other fantastic natural sights include the pretty Arous gorge near Agouti at the entrance to the Aït Bouguemez valley, and the Imi-n-Ifri rock bridge, near Demnate.
 A gigantic stone arch carved out by the Mahseur wadi from which hundreds of stalactites hang.

 Hiking - Ouzoud is considered to be the ideal village for setting off to visit the treasures of the Upper Atlas, from the magnificent Bin el Ouidane lake to Jbel M’Goun.
 The Aït Bouguemez Valley, also called the Happy Valley, is suited to walking, mule rides and mountain-biking.
 There are several circuits and many pass through the village of Aït Imi, famous for its irrigation system and water mills which have been transformed into wheat and corn mills.
 Mountain hiking is suitable for more experienced people depending on the level of difficulty.
 Skiing and cross-country skiing is possible is possible between February and April.